WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 Once all of the Census Annotation Regions have been created for all images, we next need to de-duplicate them to ensure that no image with mutliple CA-Rs overlap.
 We wish to eliminate any ambiguity during ID processing.

+CVS: It would help to briefly explain why de-dup is needed.

 ```python
 all_aids = ibs.get_valid_aids()
 species = ibs.get_annot_species(all_aids)